openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 13: LED Indicator Colo

 Sets the default color of the LED bar
-This will set the default color of the LED bar
+<p&gtThis will set the default color of the LED bar</p&gt <p&gtCalculated by using a hue color circle ( value / 255*360) see website for more detail</p&gt

-Calculated by using a hue color circle ( value / 255*360) see website for more detail Values in the range 0 to 255 may be set.
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```170```.